IMPACT OF POSITIVE STUDENT TEACHER RELATIONSHIP

 A positive student-teacher relationship not only develops trust, confidence, and a sense of security but also makes the atmosphere conducive for learning to take place.
 When students feel comfortable, safe, and connected with the teacher, they participate actively in the class and challenge themselves academically.
 They eventually learn to accept and love others, developing better socio-emotional skills.
 Such students have a higher IQ and a higher EQ.

 The world today needs adults who have a skill set to innovate, motivate, execute, and inspire.
-This skill set includes skills like team building, time management, strategic thinking, creative thinking, critical analysis, data synthesizing and all sorts of fancy words, which can simply be stated as “individuals with confidence, courage and motivation to strive for excellence.”
+This skill set includes skills for the 21st century like team building, time management, strategic thinking, creative thinking, critical analysis, data synthesizing and all sorts of fancy words, which can simply be stated as “individuals with confidence, courage and motivation to strive for excellence.”

 These skills need to be built right from the beginning when they work with their peers in the classrooms.
-It is therefore imperative for the teacher, who is the driving force, to be aware and actively involved in character building.
+It is therefore imperative for the teacher, who is the driving force, to be aware and actively involved in character building through value-based education.

 A strong student–teacher relationship is built through communication and exchange of energy, which will have a large and robust effect on a child’s mental health.
 It also helps avoid behavioural issues when the feedback provided to them is constructive.
 A strong relationship with the teacher motivates the student to be present at school every single day and perform better than before.